I initially made fermented corn as a way to create a lactobacillus-rich neutral flavored brine I could use to inoculate other dishes (like legumes).

 - If there is any surface yeast or mold, skim it with a spoon or a paper towel.
 Stir the contents of the jar.

-- Remove airlock lid and replace with metal lid.
+- Remove airlock lid and replace with a regular (airtight) lid.

 - Store in refrigerator.
 Keeps in brine for up to 2 months.